ccamel/awesome-ccamel/README.md

 - [Anniepoo/prolog-examples](https://github.com/Anniepoo/prolog-examples) - Some simple examples for new Prolog programmers
 - [SWI-Prolog/swish](https://github.com/SWI-Prolog/swish) - SWI-Prolog for SHaring: a SWI-Prolog web IDE
 - [aarroyoc/doclog](https://github.com/aarroyoc/doclog) - DocLog builds documentation from source code in Prolog
+- [ciao-lang/ciao](https://github.com/ciao-lang/ciao) - Ciao is a modern Prolog implementation that builds up from a logic-based simple kernel designed to be portable, extensible, and modular.
 - [terminusdb/terminusdb](https://github.com/terminusdb/terminusdb) - TerminusDB is a distributed, collaborative database designed for building, sharing, versioning, and reasoning on structured data.

 ## PureScript